 Crafted from the same durable materials as the company’s fire pits, the TK Classics aluminum cover is durable, heavy, and features a modern, granite grey color.
 However, its functionality hasn’t turned out that well for some customers; a lot of them had to make changes to the lid in order to enable it to turn around, which is a hassle and a half of day of work that includes drilling and removing metal brackets on the underneath of the cover.
 But, if you have the skills and the patience to do this, you’ll get an almost indestructible fire pit cover that spins effortlessly and makes a great addition to your patio breakfasts, garden parties, and family barbeques.

-8. Heininger Black Fire Pit Cover with Carrying Handle
+8. Heininger Black Fire Pit Cover

 The Heininger fire pit cover looks very similar to the Outland Firebowl one and features the same carrying strap mechanism.
 It is convenient, practical, simple-looking, lightweight and advertised as a cover that can last you through the whole four seasons without an issue.
 It measures 18.75″ in diameter and, similarly to the Outland one, it’s specifically designed to fit the Heininger #5995 fire pit.